justmytwospence/StepLively/README.md

-#shiny_stepwise
+#StepLively
 See this app live at http://steplively.spencerboucher.com

 ##Future features:

-* Make uploading csv robust to various datatypes (factor, etc.)
+* Make uploading csv more robust to various datatypes (factor, etc.)

 * Remove intercept dependency on running the regression.

 * Don't display strings as variable choices.

-* Shrink the size of the plots to fit the screen.

 * Unkludgeify the damn slider input.